40s Fashion Men and their Styles from Suits to the StreetFebruary 5, 2019

 40s fashion men and their top trends from the navy blue slim fit suit to the casual-cool fedora hat and everything in between for office to street to factory to party!

-In 40s fashion men had a wide range of options to choose from for work and play, first influenced by war time restrictions and uniforms, then exploding into exuberant styles and fashions once the war was over.
+In the fashion of the time, men had a wide range of options to choose from for work and play, first influenced by war time restrictions and uniforms, then exploding into exuberant styles and fashions once the war was over.

 40s Fashion Men Back Story